forceedge01/behat-fail-aid/README.md

 ### mode (string):
 default: Drivers will produce a png where supported, html otherwise.

 html: All drivers will produce html screenshots, useful for interrogating runtime code.

+png: All drivers will produce png screenshots, or die trying.

 ### autoClean (bool):
 Clean up the directory before the test suite runs.